csc-training/linux-1/10-Introduction_to_Linux_Security.md

   $ ssh csctrngNN@vmXXXX.kaj.pouta.csc.fi
   host $ cat id_rsa.pub >> .ssh/authorized_keys
 ```
    - There is an **elegant single-step command** combining all this (**next slide**)
    - The next time you log in to the remote host ssh will be using your keys instead of your password on that host.
-    - NB: If you assigned a passphrase for your keys (highly recommended!) `ssh` will ask for that passphrase.
-In that case use ssh-agent.
+   - NB: If you assigned a passphrase for your keys (highly recommended!) `ssh` will epeatedly ask for that passphrase.
+To avoid this, use `ssh-agent`.

 # Using SSH (the elegant way)
 - Instead of manually copying the private key and including it into `.ssh/authorized_keys` on the remote computer, we can use a command provided for exactly doing that
 ```bash
   $ ssh-copy-id -i .ssh/id_rsa csctrngNN@vmXXXX.kaj.pouta.csc.fi
 ```
    - Give the name of the keypair without the `.pub` suffix; the command itself will take care that only the private key is transferred
    - You will be prompted the password of the remote computer (for the last time) to execute that comman
    - Thereafter, you should be able to use the key to log in